 The overall financial history of the conference series is calculated from the sum of the surpluses and losses of each conference starting from 2011 (included).
-This overall financial history is updated every year by including the surplus/loss of the conference and removing (if any) previously agreed financial supports.
-All financial support starting from August 2015 (regardless of when the proposal was made) are accounted for.
-Previous funding (which occurred through other schemes are not taken into account).
+That overall financial history is updated every year by including the surplus/loss of the conference and removing (if any) the previously agreed financial supports.
+Every financial support starting from August 2015 is accounted for.
+Previous funding (which occurred through other schemes is not taken into account).

 Any funding award is tied to the specific activity and is paid by the ACM SIGCHI and does not appear in the conference budget.
 However, only costs associated with the proposal can be claimed from the awarded funding.
-Any shortfall between costs associated with a particular proposal and the budget remain in the overall financial history of the conference series.
-Once approved, the funding can only be used for the agreed activity within the proposal.
+Any shortfall between costs and budget remain in the overall financial history of the conference series.

 Proposals can be submitted by a steering committee chair with their committee’s endorsement.